gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 The first step is to define the model (definition) of an Inventory object.
 Since Thorntail (ex-WildFly Swarm) uses JPA, we can re-use the same model definition from our monolithic application - no need to re-write or re-architect!

-Create a new Java class named `Inventory.java` in `com.redhat.coolstore.model` package with the following code, identical to the monolith code (click **Copy To Editor** to create the class):
+Create a new file named `Inventory.java` in directory `src/main/java/com/redhat/coolstore/model` for the Inventory Java class in package `com.redhat.coolstore.model` with the following code, identical to the monolith code:

 ```java
 package com.redhat.coolstore.model;